 Some of our work

 The Dunbarton Garden Club is a 501(c)(3) Charitable Organization.
-We support the DES Roots Program growing young gardeners, Spring and Fall clean up of the planting areas on the Common, Halloween on the Common Trick or Treat, Winter Tree Lighting on the Common, Food tent volunteers for Old Home Day and Arts on the Common.
+We support the DES Roots Program growing young gardeners, Spring and Fall clean up of the planting areas on the Common, volunteer at community events such as Halloween on the Common Trick or Treat, Winter Tree Lighting on the Common, Food tent volunteers for Old Home Day as

 DUNBARTON - A GREAT PLACE TO GROW!